owncast/owncast.github.io/content/releases/owncast-0.1.0.md

 ## Admin pages

 Some admin pages have been combined and some URLs have changed.
-Particularly have a look at the "General" and the "Server config" pages to find additional sections.
+Particularly have a look at the "General" and the "Server config" pages to find additional sections like S3 Object Storage and custom CSS.

 ## Built-in Twitter notifications have been removed